Geetha63/MS-Teams-Scripts/TeamsUserActivity/README.md

  # Procedure to run the script

-   To excute `TeamsUserActivity` download/copy and paste the script into powershell
+   To excute `TeamsUserActivity` download/copy and paste the script into PowerShell

    Provide the input parameters Client_Id, Client_Secret, Tenantid, Period and hit enter to proceed further on the script